Felix Ibru: Business career

 As consultant to Ibru Prefabs Limited, he was responsible for the design and supervision of several geodesic domes of various dimensions in many parts of the country.

 In 1971, under the auspices of the United Nations, he was invited to Tokyo, Japan, as a member of a panel on foreign investment.
 In 1974, he delivered a lecture at the Harvard Business School, in the United States on Multinationals.
 It was titled "Emerging Role Of The African Entrepreneur In The Economy And Its Relationship With Multinational Corporations: Competition, Partnership, Cooperation and Absorption".

 Political career

 Ibru's political activities began in 1983, when he unsuccessfully contested for a seat in the Senate.

-He ran for the governorship of Delta State in 1991 and emerged as the first executive governor of the newly created Delta State in 1992.

-He won the 2003 senatorial elections for Delta Central.
+He ran for the governorship of Delta State in 1991 and emerged as the first elected governor of the newly created Delta State in 1992.
+He later won the 2003 senatorial elections for Delta Central.

+Urhobo affairs

+Ibru was a traditional chieftain of his homeland and bore the title Olorogun, which he commonly used as a pre-nominal title.
+He served as President-General of the Urhobo Progressive Union (UPU) from 2007 to 2010.